tudelft-reit/REIT-Python-Package-Template/README.md

 - Lint and format your whole repository
   - Install `pre-commit` via uv or pixi
   - Format with `pre-commit run --all`
-  - If there are too many errors, add `# noqa` flags via `uvx ruff check --add-noqa` and fix them incrementally
+  - If there are too many linting errors, add `# noqa` flags via `uvx ruff check --add-noqa` and fix them incrementally

+**Have a look at the README.md file that was generated.
+It contains important information about the project setup and management**

 ## Updating your project when the template changes